csmith/contempt/README.md

     [COMMIT] Whether to automatically git commit each changed file -force-build
-    [FORCE_BUILD] Whether to build projects regardless of changes -includes string
+    [FORCE_BUILD] Whether to build projects regardless of changes -git-tag-pass string
+    [GIT_TAG_PASS] Password to use when querying git tags -git-tag-user string
+    [GIT_TAG_USER] Username to use when querying git tags -includes string
     [INCLUDES] Folder of template files to include (default "_includes") -output string
     [OUTPUT] The name of the output files (default "Dockerfile") -project string
-    [PROJECT] The name of a single project to generate, instead of all detected ones -push
+    [PROJECT] A comma-separated list of projects to generate, instead of all detected ones -push
     [PUSH] Whether to automatically push on successful commit -push-retries int